-No (wo)man is an island.
+No person is an island.
 We all need help, support, reassurance and someone to talk with about the issues we’re facing.
 Being a multipod can by its very nature be overwhelming.

 Talk to others about the ups and the downs of your journey.
-Help to blow open the myths by sharing stories about your own experience (this is why I find resources such as the Puttytribe so important).
+Help to blow open the myths by sharing stories about your own experience.
+This is why I find resources such as the Puttyverse so important!